 - Increased access to relevant and accurate research surrounding post-treatment life

 We ideated surrounding these principle themes and chose to work with the idea of a kiosk experience composed of a physical kiosk, an interactive digital survey, and a printable component.
 In our research, we found that the majority of ovarian cancer patients are above age 60, therefore a digital solution alone wouldn’t be enough.
-Ovarian cancer survivors come to the same physicians office for their entire treatment process, and most only see one doctor.
-There is a gap in treatment between the appointment in which a survivor is told they are in remission and their follow-up appointment three months out.
-Survivors often report feeling a sense of abandonment and lack of support during this crucial time in their journey.
 Our experience is meant to address this gap of treatment and support ovarian cancer survivors in reaching out and continuing their journey.
 A physical kiosk in the same space they began their treatment would create an element of trust, and continuity of care.
-The short digital survey would be customizable to the users needs, then they would receive a printout reminder to take home to remind them of the resources they acquired.
+The short digital survey would be customizable to the user’s needs, then they would receive a printout reminder to take home to remind them of the resources they acquired.

 A physical kiosk in the same space survivors began their treatment would create an element of trust, and continuity of care.
 The prototype kiosk can be attached to any wall and are easy to assemble.
 It consists of two separately sold pieces made of plexiglass, one with a the screen and the digital survey, and the other optional piece with a foldable chair attached.
 The optional piece provides more privacy and also opens out for greater accessibility.
 Survivors mentioned information privacy and security as a concern so these two pieces were designed to provide high walls provide privacy but are also open to allow for a more open feel.